Help youth who do not have access to supplemental academic support.

 How is the organization using feedback?

-Feedback will be used to make necessary adjustments and improvements to service delivery, measure youth success, drive organizational strategic planning.
+Feedback will be used to make necessary adjustments and improvements to service delivery, measure youth success, and drive organizational strategic planning.

 -